Squamish people: History

-In 1906, Joe Capilano traveled with Cowichan Chief Charley Isipaymilt and Secwepemc Chief Basil David to London to seek an audience with King Edward VII.

 Oral tradition

 Oral tradition transmits history, literature, law and other knowledges verbally across generations, without a writing system, and forms the basis for most of the Squamish people's history.
 The passing on of this history is regarded as the "duty of responsible elders".
 Those who possessed a great deal of knowledge were regarded as aristocrats.
 Like other Indigenous peoples of the Pacific Northwest Coast, the Squamish have stories of the "Transformer" brothers who went around the world transforming things and people.
 Other stories transmitted through generations are of ancestral characters doing things or involved in events.
 Oral tradition and history, including new events, continues to be passed on in this form to this day.

 Squamish oral history traces back to "founding fathers" of their people.
 An aged informant of the Squamish people named Mel̓ḵw's, said to be over 100 years old, was interviewed by Charles Hill-Tout in 1886.
 He recited oral history on the origins of the world, and talked about how "water was everywhere".
 But the tops of the mountains came out of the sea and land was formed.
 The first man to appear was named "X̱i7lánexw".
 He was given a wife, an adze, and a salmon trap.
 X̱i7lánexw and his wife populated the land and the Squamish descend from these ancestors.
 Dominic Charlie told a similar story in 1965 about the origins of his people.

 Their oral history talks about the Great Flood also.
 In a story said to happen at Chʼiyáḵmesh (Cheakamus), in the Squamish Valley, a man who survived the flood was walking down the river, feeling depressed about the loss of his people from the flood.
 Then the Thunderbird helped him and gave him food.
 He continued down the river, with his food gathered by the Thunderbird, when the Thunderbird told him where to stay, and that he would give him a wife.
 That is where the people of Chʼiyáḵmesh came from.
-In another story of the first ancestors, two men first appeared at and Sch’enḵ and Chekw’élhp, located at what is now known as Gibsons, British Columbia.
+In another story of the first ancestors, two men first appeared at Sch'enḵ and Chekw'élhp, located at what is now known as Gibsons, British Columbia.
 The first man to appear here was Tseḵanchtn, then the second man appeared named Sx̱eláltn.
 The people repopulated the land with large families and many Squamish people claim descent from these ancestors.